TEAM

 Lisa Scott

-Lisa holds an MA from the University of Colorado Denver in Educational Psychology and a BA in History from the University of Oregon.
-Lisa loves to hike, garden, read and laugh with her family and friends.
+Lisa holds a Master’s degree in Educational Psychology from the University of Colorado Denver and a Bachelor’s degree in History from the University of Oregon.
+In her free time, she enjoys hiking, gardening, reading, and spending time with family and friends.

-Favorite children’s book: The Giving Tree by Shel Silverstein
+Favorite children’s book: The Crown on Your Head by Nancy Tillman

 Email:[email protected]